PhilippHoefling/WSI-Gastric-Tissue-Classification/README.md

 # Overview
-This Repository contains the code of the master thesis of Philipp Höfling with the titel "Development of an AI-based algorithm for the classification of gastric tissue in computational pathology".
+This Repository contains the code of the master thesis of Philipp Höfling, written at the University of Bamberg, with the title "Development of an AI-based algorithm for the classification of gastric tissue in computational pathology".
-Central to this repository is a specifically tailored for gastric mucuso training pipeline for ResNet18 models.
+This repository features prototype training pipelines, specifically designed for ResNet18 models, focusing on gastric mucosa classification.
-As viusalized below the WSI test pipeline allows trained ResNet18s to classify WSIs and output a prelimnary diagnosis and a heatmap of the tissue.
+The illustrated WSI test pipeline, developed in this work, enables trained ResNet18 models to classify whole slide images (WSIs), providing preliminary diagnoses and tissue heatmaps.
 ![PipelineResult](https://github.com/PhilippHoefling/WSI-Gastric-Tissue-Classification/assets/40239939/19b6c188-6f6f-4319-a1a3-65a57409be17)
 The dataset and the final models are hosted at the the Otto-Friedrich University Bamberg's chair of Explainable Machine Learning.
 # Data
 The datasets located at the university chair's file server.
-Please contact the repository owner or the university chair for access to the server and further instructions on how to access the datasets and the project files.
+Please contact the university chair for access to the datasets and the project files.

 # Usage
 All methods and pipelines are accessed via [main.py](src/main.py).
 Ensure to replace all variables related to datasets and annotations according to your specific setup.